 The Research for Inclusive STEM Education (RISE) Center is sponsoring the second annual STEM Inclusion Summit on Wednesday, Oct.
 18.

 The purpose of the summit is to convene the ASU community to learn about current research and initiatives related to diversity, equity and inclusion in STEM at ASU.
-The summit will focus on research and initiatives related to diversity, equity, and inclusion in STEM.
 All speakers are invited and there are opportunities for individuals to present their own research, teaching strategies, or initiative as either a poster or information booth!
 This is a great opportunity to get feedback on your work or initiative and to meet other like-minded folks at ASU.

 Poster session submission